vivikaing/ArchiSmartCity/README.md

 # Archi - ArchiMate Modelling Editor for Smart Cities

-Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.
+ArchiSmartCity® modelling tool is an extension of Archi® developed for Smart Cities.
+ArchiSmartCity® is a free and open-source tool and editor to create ArchiMate-based models.

 Enterprise Architecture Management for Smart Cities Website: